Grenoble: Entertaining Things to Do and See

 Visit France’s Oldest Cafes

-Cafe de la Table Ronde is one of the oldest cafes managed to survive to this very day.
+Cafe de la Table Ronde is one of the oldest cafes that has survived.
 This cafe opened in 1739 and has been around since then.
-You can’t help but wonder the countless people this cafe has witnessed and the numerous conversations that took place here.
-It is also said that this cafe used to welcome the German resistance fighters during World War II.
+You can’t help but wonder about the countless people this cafe has witnessed and the numerous conversations happening here.
+It is also said that this cafe was used to welcome the German resistance fighters during World War II.

 The next time you visit France, Paris shouldn’t be your only destination.
-Grenoble should be on top of your list, where you’ll get to explore a whole new dimension of this world.
+Grenoble should be at the top of your list, where you’ll explore a whole new dimension of this world.
 So, what are you waiting for?
 Book a flight, grab your luggage and head to the magnificent city of the Alps.

 Leave a comment